Menu

 Family & Medical Leave Act Lawyers

-If you are expecting a child in the near future, it is important to understand the Family & Medical Leave Act and how it works.
+Attorney V. James DeSimoneIf you are expecting a child in the near future, it is important to understand the Family & Medical Leave Act (FMLA) and how it works.
 Many employers are required under this act to allow workers to have leave (unpaid) in order to care for a newborn child, care for a sick child, or for the arrival of an adopted child.
-Unfortunately, not all employers follow these guidelines and refuse to grant employees leave.
-If they reluctantly grant the leave, they may try to retaliate against the employee in the form of demotion.
-If this has happened to you, it may be possible to seek compensation for lost wages or other pain and suffering.

 At V. James DeSimone Law, our Los Angeles employment attorneys have three decades of experience protecting the rights of employees in a wide range of situations, including those involving the Family & Medical Leave Act (FMLA).
 We know that many companies are required to grant this leave and the various ways to seek legal action if your rights have been violated.
 We have achieved multi-million dollar settlements and verdicts for clients in the past and we aim to help you walk away with a favorable outcome, as well.

-For your free case review, call (310) 693-5561 today.
+For your free case review, call (310) 693-5561 today

 Most employers are familiar with this law and typically are prepared to provide the 12 weeks to new mothers after the birth of a child, or adoption of a child.
 However, the landscape of the modern family structure has changed, and with it, the role fathers play in the lives of their children.
 Fathers have equal rights to the benefits afforded by the Family Medical Leave Act.

-Family Medical Leave Act
+Family and Medical Leave Act

 FMLA is a federal law that allows all employees to take up to 12 weeks yearly of unpaid leave for family or medical reasons.
-Additionally, while an employee is on FMLA leave, they are entitled to keep their group health benefits, and not lose any health coverage.
-FMLA does not apply to all employers, however, this federal law does apply to all larger companies (with 50 or more employees), all public agencies, all public and private elementary and secondary schools.
+Additionally, while an employee is on FMLA leave, they are entitled to keep their group health benefits and not lose any health coverage.
+FMLA does not apply to all employers; however, this federal law does apply to all larger companies (with 50 or more employees), all public agencies, all public and private elementary and secondary schools.

 All of these employers are required under the FMLA law to allow an eligible employee to take up to 12 weeks of unpaid leave each year for any of the following reasons: